By |Last Updated: September 18th, 2025|9 min read|Categories: Data Exfiltration|

 Warning Signs You’re at Risk of a Data Leak

-Many businesses that miss the warning signs may be unable to stop a data leak until it is too late.
+Businesses that miss the warning signs may be unable to stop a data leak until it’s too late.
 This can be especially true for malicious breaches, where hackers will take precautions to cover their tracks and avoid detection, but accidental data leaks can also go unnoticed for long periods of time.
 However, the longer data is exposed, the more costly incidents will be.

 Behavioral Red Flags to Monitor